garcia/simfile/docs/source/reading-writing.rst

     ...     springtime = SSCSimfile(file=infile)

-Note that the underlying simfile types don't know about the filesystem: you can't pass them a filename directly, nor do they offer a `.save()` method.
+Note that the underlying simfile types don't know about the filesystem: you can't pass them a filename directly, nor do they offer a :code:`.save()` method.
 This is different from how version 1.0 of this package worked; refer to :ref:`migrating` for more details on the differences.

 Accessing simfile properties